SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 ## Full list of commands

 - **%2048**
-    - Info: Starts a game of 2048.
+    - Info: **Slash version available.** Starts a game of 2048.

 - **%8ball** `<question>`
-    - Info: Ask a question and you get a random response from the magic 8-ball.
+    - Info: **Slash version available.** Ask a question and you get a random response from the magic 8-ball.
     - Example: `%8ball Is Tabuu 3.0 the best bot out there?`

 - **%addbadges** `<@user> <emojis>`